 Do Ya Feel Lucky?
 Well, Do Ya, Punk?—Dirty Harry

-While pursuing graduate studies at Arizona State University, I decided I wanted to work for the Foreign Service so I could travel and live an exciting life.
+Early in life, I made a decision to be in control of my career.
+I decided I wanted to work for the Foreign Service so I could travel and live an exciting life.
 I applied but didn’t pass the foreign language aptitude test.
-I refused to let this stop me from pursuing my path; I wanted to live an exciting life., so I turned my attention toward the FBI.
+I refused to let this stop me from pursuing my path; I wanted to live an exciting life, so I turned my attention toward the FBI.

 Within six months I was hired as an FBI agent—a record in speedy recruitment.
 The average waiting list is three years.
 I had people walk up to me and say, “You were very lucky.”
 But no, I don’t think so.